-Work papers, copies of official papers, electronic records, notes or diaries of official business are official records and are in the custody of agency employees for official purposes only.
+Work papers, copies of official papers, electronic records, notes, or diaries of official business are official records and are in the custody of agency employees for official purposes only.
 These records must be returned at the time of separation or upon demand.
-Disposal or destruction of records and documents must be made in accordance with the TWC Records Retention Schedule.
+Disposal or destruction of records and documents must be made in accordance with the TWC Records Retention Schedule, which specifies the length of time TWC records must be retained before destruction or archival preservation.